-They talk about fishing when they were kids, how they’d spend long summer days outdoors, their dads teaching them how to fish.
+They talk about fishing when they were kids, how they’d spend long summer days outdoors, how their dads taught them how to fish.

 “It’s kind of a family thing too,” says Glade Charlesworth, a fellow retiree and fishing buddy.
 “It keeps families together.
 It keeps them off the street.
 It keeps them from crime and stuff.”

-They refurbish fishing poles from the thrift store, and use them to teach kids who want to learn to fish.
-They call it “giving back” — get a kick out of it.
+They refurbish fishing poles from the thrift store and use them to teach kids who want to learn to fish.
+They call it “giving back” — but they get a kick out of it.
 But they also look forward to stocking days – like the one about to happen.